TheanYeeSin/Python-Mental-Health-Chatbot/README.md

 - Flask for the Web
 - SQLAlchemy for Database
 - Bootstrap for the UI
+- TensorFlow and NLTK for the machine learning model
-- Other Library like Flask-login, Flask-bcrypt, NLTK, TensorFlow
+- Other Library like Flask-login, Flask-bcrypt

 ## Screenshots
 ![image](https://github.com/TheanYeeSin/Web-Based-Python-Mental-Health-Chatbot/assets/68727045/63239c57-86fd-4e19-a909-cfd86e101fce)